-When you use a C# model to implement the aggregate to be used by something like the Azure Document DB SDK, the aggregate is similar to the C# POCO classes used with EF Core.
-The difference is in the way to use them from the application and infrastructure layers, as in the following code:
+When you use a C# model to implement the aggregate to be used by the Azure Cosmos DB API, the aggregate can be similar to the C# POCO classes used with EF Core.
+The difference is in the way to use them from the application and infrastructure layers, as in the following with Cosmos DB API:

 '''

-// C# EXAMPLE OF AN ORDER AGGREGATE BEING PERSISTED WITH DOCUMENTDB API
+// C# EXAMPLE OF AN ORDER AGGREGATE BEING PERSISTED WITH AZURE COSMOS DB API

 // Domain Model Code

 // Aggregate: Create an Order object with its child entities and/or value objects.

-// Then, use AggregateRoot's methods to add the nested objects so invariants and
+// Then, use AggregateRoot's methods to add the nested objects & apply invariants.

-// logic is consistent across the nested properties (value objects and entities).

-// This can be saved as JSON as is without converting into rows/columns.

 Order orderAggregate = new Order

+{

 Id = "2017001",

 OrderDate = new DateTime(2005, 7, 1),

 BuyerId = "1234567",

 PurchaseOrderNumber = "P018009186470"

 }

 Address address = new Address

+{

 Street = "100 One Microsoft Way",

 City = "Redmond",

 State = "WA",

 Zip = "98052"

 Country = "U.S."

+}

 orderAggregate.UpdateAddress(address);

 OrderItem orderItem1 = new OrderItem

+{

 Id = 20170011,

-ProductId = "123456",
+ProductId = "123456"

-ProductName = ".NET T-Shirt";
+ProductName = ".NET T-Shirt",

-'''

-'''

 UnitPrice = 25,

 Units = 2,

 Discount = 0;

 };

-OrderItem orderItem2 = new OrderItem

-Id = 20170012.

-ProductId = "123457",

-ProductName = ".NET Mug",

-UnitPrice = 15,

-Units = 1,

-Discount = 0;

-};

 //Using methods with domain logic within the entity.
 No anemic-domain model

 orderAggregate.AddOrderItem(orderItem1);

-orderAggregate.AddOrderItem(orderItem2);

 // End of Domain Model Code

-//...

-// Infrastructure Code using Document DB Client API
+// Infrastructure Code using Cosmos DB Client API

 Uri collectionUri = UriFactory.CreateDocumentCollectionUri(databaseName,

 collectionName);

 await client.CreateDocumentAsync(collectionUri, order);

 // As your app evolves, let's say your object has a new schema.
 You can insert

 // OrderV2 objects without any changes to the database tier.

 Order2 newOrder = GetOrderV2Sample("IdForSalesOrder2");

 await client.CreateDocumentAsync(collectionUri, newOrder);

 '''